kanryu/quickviewer/HowToBuild.md

 Although it has not tried yet, in other OSs it should be possible to change the drawing method by other QPAs.

+## 6. Portable or System Standards

+There will be different opinion depending on the person whether an application should be able to boot on any PC from your USB memory or as a part of the PC's system.

+In QuickViewer, QV_PORTABLE in QVproject.pri makes it possible to select these two policies.

+When QV_PORTABLE is defined, it becomes an application that can copy to USB memory.
+Would you like to store data files such as ini files and DBs on the same drive as much as possible?
+For Linux and Mac, they are output as AppImage, dmg respectively.

+If not, QuickViewer will be built as an application embedded in the system.
+On Windows it will be installed in "C:\Program FIles".
+On Linux it will be /usr/local/bin.
+You may load system-specific shared libraries (eg 7z).

 Enjoy! :)